 You have probably seen advertisements on the television for your local fun run events.
-These are often held for charities such as cancer and dementia.
+These are often held as fundraising events for charities such as cancer and dementia.
 They are called fun runs because the idea is to have some fun while doing the event, though if you want to make sure you reach the finish line, you will need to do some training as well.
 Here are some tips for helping you get ready for a charity fun run.

 Find a Workout Plan